KUDL: Rhythmic hits: 2011

+Hot adult contemporary: 2011-2017

 Following the abrupt flip of Hot AC station KGBY to a simulcast of KFBK, Entercom flipped the format of KBZC to Hot AC as "Star 106.5" at noon on December 9, 2011, following an hour of songs signifying a "goodbye" theme and/or with the word "star" in the title.
 The first song on "Star" was "For the First Time" by The Script.
 The flip gave the market two Hot AC's, the other being CBS Radio's KZZO.

 On March 31, 2014, KBZC changed their call letters back to KWOD.
 However, as part of a warehousing move by Entercom, KWOD changed their call letters to KUDL on April 7.
 The KUDL call letters were formerly used on KWOD's long-time adult contemporary sister station in the Kansas City market.
 The KWOD call letters, in turn, moved to KUDL's former 1660 AM frequency in that market.

-"The End" moves to 106.5
+Top 40: 2017-present

 On February 2, 2017, Entercom announced its intent to merge with CBS Radio, who owned the fellow Sacramento AC and Adult CHR stations KYMX and KZZO, as well as KSFM, KNCI, and KHTK.
 The next day, Entercom announced that it would move the branding and contemporary hit radio format of sister station KDND, 107.9 The End, to KUDL, and return KDND's license to the FCC.
 The FCC had declared the renewal of KDND's license to be subject to hearing, disputing whether the station had served the public interest; in 2007, a woman died from water intoxication resulting from her participation in a "Hold Your Wee for a Wii" contest held by the station's morning show.
 Entercom stated that this decision was intended "to facilitate the timely FCC approvals for the planned combination with CBS Radio".

-On February 6, 2017, KUDL shifted to CHR as 106.5 The End.
-All of CBS Radio's existing stations in the market, except for KSFM (which now serves as a rhythmic contemporary companion to KUDL), were divested into a trust, and then acquired by Bonneville International (which had operated the stations in the interim on behalf of the trust) in August 2018.
+On February 6, 2017, KUDL shifted back to CHR as 106-5 The End.
+All of CBS Radio's existing stations in the market, except for KSFM (which would serve as a rhythmic contemporary companion to KUDL until August 2023, when that station switched to urban contemporary), were divested into a trust, and then acquired by Bonneville International (which had operated the stations in the interim on behalf of the trust) in August 2018.